KEI SUGIYAMA

 27.3 x 27.3 cm

-Mineral pigments and mixed media on hemp paper
+Mineral pigment, mixed media

 Outside the Window - Elephants

-Mineral pigments and mixed media on hemp paper
+Mineral pigments, mixed media on hemp paper

 116.7 x 91 cm